Monitor Team Members in the Dashboard

 Additionally, if configured in the /login interface, a team manager or team lead can monitor team members of a lower role even if there are no ongoing sessions, as long as those users are logged into the console.

-An icon signifying monitoring can be displayed in the corner of the user's desktop to indicate that monitoring is taking place.
+A monitoring icon can be displayed in the corner of the user's desktop to indicate that monitoring is taking place.
 When the user moves the cursor near this icon, it moves to another corner to prevent obscuring the screen.

 To gain control of the user’s computer, click the Enable Mouse/Keyboard Control button.